The Chronology of Revelation

 Jesus Himself stated that He would appear “on the clouds of the sky, with power and great glory” and that “all the nations of the earth will mourn” when they see Him (Matthew 24:30).
 Furthermore, He stated that He “will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other” (24:31).

-In light of Jesus’ description of His future appearance in the clouds—resembling lightning flashing from the east to the west (Matthew 24:27)—I believe that the people in all the nations of the world will see Jesus as He materializes, suddenly, in earth’s atmosphere, during the turbulence the Sixth Seal events (Revelation 6:16).
-By no means will the Rapture be a “silent and invisible” event, as advocated by those of the “Pre-Tribulation” Rapture persuasion, where the people left behind will wonder what happened to the people who suddenly have disappeared from sight.
-When Jesus indicated that the day and hour of His coming (in the clouds) will be unknown to anyone other than the Father (Matthew 24:36), He was not implying that this was an ever-imminent event that could occur at anytime, with no forewarning whatsoever (see day and hour unknown), nor was He indicating that there would not be clear manifestations of His atmospheric arrival when it happened.
+By no means will this Rapture be a “silent and invisible” event, as advocated by those of the “Pre-Tribulation” Rapture persuasion, where the people left behind will wonder what happened to the people who suddenly will have disappeared from sight.
+(In case there is a Mid-Tribulation Rapture, of a “firstfruits” portion of believers, it very well may be a “silent and invisible” event, with no signs immediately preceding it.)
+When Jesus indicated that the day and hour of His coming (in the clouds) will be unknown to anyone other than the Father (Matthew 24:36), He was not implying that this was an ever-imminent event that could happen at any moment, with no forewarning whatsoever (see day and hour unknown), nor was He indicating that there would not be clear manifestations of His atmospheric arrival when it happened.

 Jesus will appear in the clouds above the earth